-- To use a file system for database or recovery file storage, refer to the "Creating Directories for Oracle Database or Recovery Files" section on page 2-20. - To use raw devices for database file storage, refer to the following section:

-"Configuring Raw Partitions or Raw Logical Volumes" on page 2-29
+- To use a file system for database or recovery file storage, refer to the "Creating Directories for Oracle Database or Recovery Files" section on page 2-19. - To use raw devices for database file storage, refer to the "Configuring Raw Logical Volumes" section on page 2-28.